Most land investors know to ask, "What's the interest rate?" Fewer ask, "What else are you charging me?"

 Example: The 10% Loan That's Really 15%+

-This doesn’t mean the loan is automatically bad—it just means you should calculate using all the numbers, not just the rate.
+On paper, you see 10%.
+In reality, if you exit in 12 months, your true cost of capital is much closer to 14–16%.
+This doesn't mean the loan is automatically bad — it just means you should calculate using all the numbers, not just the rate.

 A Simple Checklist for Any Land Loan